suza-li/reference-homebrew/README.md

+#Purpose of this Project
-This is a build on a school project for Introduction Class to Internet Basics and Beginning HTML
+This project was a school assignment for a introduction class to Internet Basics and Beginning HTML.

+#Explore the site
+[Explore]: home_sl.html